richoux/LearningErrorFunctions/code/README.txt

 csv: to make CSV files and interpolate cost functions from them
 eigen: Eigen lib
 eo: searching for cost functions through genetic algorithms
-JLL: everything related to JLL
+JLL: everything related to the Johnson–Lindenstrauss Lemma